ansys/pydpf-core/doc/source/user_guide/tutorials/plot/plotting_data_on_specific_placements.rst

 .. code-block:: python

-    # Get the displacement result field
+    # Get the displacement results
     my_disp = my_model.results.displacement.eval()

 We use the the plot method [1]_ to display the geometry elements with the mesh.
 To a better